-- For the CAM, the RAB needs to be able to be disaggregated into its component parts (i.e. cost objects) for the declared services.
+- For the CAM, the RAB needs to be able to be disaggregated into its component parts (i.e. Cost Objects) for the declared services.
 The IPART determined RAB does not have this level of detail.
 Therefore, the FAR, which does have this detail in its structure, is used as a proxy to divide the RAB into the detail required. - The FAR is adjusted for several differences between the methodology of the FAR and the RAB, such as CPI indexation to asset values and exclusion of gifted assets.
-This produces an adjusted FAR, which is a reasonable base to be used as a metric to divide and allocate the RAB to the relevant cost objects.
-This also ensures consistency with the approaches used in price determinations. - To ensure consistency, the RAB asset classifications are maintained.
-The process utilises IPART's determined civil, electrical, mechanical, electronic or non-depreciable (CEMELND) values in the RAB for water, wastewater, stormwater to match with the corresponding assets in the adjusted FAR base
+This produces an adjusted FAR, which is a reasonable base to be used as a metric to divide and allocate the RAB to the relevant Cost Objects.
+This also ensures consistency with the approaches used in price determinations. - To ensure that the return on assets does not exceed that in the prevailing IPART determination, the assets within the adjusted FAR will then be given a corresponding RAB value.
+The cost allocation method allocates values to individual assets in the following manner: - The post 2000 wastewater assets will have a RAB value that equates to their historical indexed prudent and efficient capital expenditure value allowed by IPART - The pre 2000 wastewater treatment assets will have a RAB value that equates to its depreciated MEERA value - The pre 2000 wastewater transport assets will be valued as a residual between the pre 2000 WasteWater RAB for each system and the wastewater treatment assets to ensure that the total value aligns with the total RAB for each system.